LibraryCarpentry/lc-marcedit/episodes/06-manipulating-MARC-data-basics.md

 ## Ability to Preview and Special Undo

 As of version 7.5, you can preview all of these changes before making them.
 If you complete a batch edit that produces unexpected or undesirable results, you can perform a Special Undo by selecting Edit → Special Undo.
-This will only act on your most recent batch edit.
-If you perform an action after your batch edit, Special Undo will not undo your batch change but the action you just performed.
+Special Undo will return your file to the state it was before your last batch edit, meaning if you have performed any manual edits after your batch edit, Special Undo will also undo your manual edits.
+You can only use special undo once, meaning you cannot undo two batch edits.
 Undo and Special Undo are different.
-Undo undoes a manual edit whereas Special Undo undoes a bulk edit.
+Undo undoes manual edits whereas Special Undo undoes a single batch edit and any manual edits completed following the batch edit.

 ::::::::::::::::::::::::::::::::::::::::::::::::::